codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

 I am currently at the tail end of a Revature lecture.
-The
+The topic

 ## Description